microsoft/botframework-solutions/docs/index.md

 ## What's new
 {:.no_toc}
-We recently released the **Virtual Assistant** v0.8-preview.
-The primary updates include support for Bot Framework SDK v4.7 and migration to GA Bot Framework Skills enabling Power Virtual Agentsupport.
+We recently released the **Virtual Assistant** v1.0.
+The primary updates include support for Bot Framework SDK v4.9 and general availability support.

-Learn more in the [what's new]({{site.baseurl}}/overview/whats-new/0.8-beta/Summary) overview.
+Learn more in the [what's new]({{site.baseurl}}/overview/whats-new/1.0/Summary) overview.

 ## Step-by-Step Tutorials
 {:.no_toc}